lucasgauk/jekyll-blog/pages/about.md

 ## Me

-The soft cheese is a lie.
 I'm a 23 year old software engineer from Edmonton Alberta.
 I studied computer engineering at the University of Alberta before moving into web development.

 ## This site